-The Accommodation Bureau is an integral part of the Student Services Department.
+Student Money and Accommodation Advice is an integral part of the Student Services Department.
 The department provides much of the support you might need during the course of your studies.
-Student Services should be your first port of call if you are looking to maximise your potential and make the most of your student experience.
-Student Services can help with finding accommodation as well as with your finances, planning for your future career, and if you require support with a physical or mental health difficulty.
+Our Student Hubs should be your first port of call if you are looking to maximise your potential and make the most of your student experience.
+Student Hub staff can help with finding accommodation as well as with your finances, planning for your future career, and if you require support with a physical or mental health difficulty.

-The Accommodation Bureau is here to support you in finding quality accommodation in external halls of residence, the private rented sector, homestay or home share accommodation.
+The SMAA team is here to support you in finding quality accommodation in external halls of residence, the private rented sector, homestay or home share accommodation.
 To provide professional and impartial advice and guidance.
 The service is available to prospective and current students and staff.

 We aim to: